CentroEPiaggio/adaptive_grasp_controller/README.md

 roslaunch adaptive_grasp_controller launchAdaptiveGraspSim.launch
 ```

-The first file launches a KUKA LWR 4+ robot with a Pisa/IIT SoftHand mounted on it.
-Please make sure that the args right_arm_enabled and right_hand_enabled are set correctly: these args should be set to true in case of a real robot launch and should be set to false for simulations in Gazebo.
+The first file launches a *KUKA LWR 4+* robot with a *Pisa/IIT SoftHand* mounted on it.
+Please make sure that the args `right_arm_enabled` and `right_hand_enabled` are set correctly: these args should be set to `true` in case of a real robot launch (in this case the arg `use_gazebo` must be set to `false`) and should be set to `false` for simulations in Gazebo (obviously now the arg `use_gazebo` must be set to `true`).

 ### Trying the Adaptive Grasp with the IMU Glove

-For doing experiments using the IMU Glove, the `finger_fk` service and the `collision_identification` node need to be running.
+Here we suppose that the robot is already in a grasp pose above the object to be grabbed.
+In order to do experiments using the IMU Glove, the `finger_fk` service node and the `collision_identification` node need to be running.

 ```
 rosrun finger_fk finger_fk_main.py